 In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, where we are complying with legal requirements, a court order, or a governmental authority.

-As a data subject, you have the following rights under the GDPR, which this Notice and our use of personal data have been designed to uphold:
+As a data subject, you have the following rights under the DPL, which this Notice and our use of personal data have been designed to uphold:

 We do not keep your personal data for any longer than is necessary in light of the reason(s) for which it was collected.
 We maintain a marketing suppression list to ensure that where you have opted out of our communications, you are not contacted again.
 We also monitor marketing communications sent by email in order to track and improve our communications.

 Data security is very important to us, the steps that we take to secure and protect your data are built around the suite of security policies and controls we have in place to maintain our externally audited ISO27001 and Cyber Essentials Plus accreditations.
-We may sometimes use third party processors that are located outside of the European Economic Area (“the EEA”).
-Where we transfer any personal data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and as required under the GDPR.
+We may sometimes use third party processors that are located outside of the UK or the European Economic Area (“the EEA”), including in the USA.
+Where we transfer any personal data outside the UK or the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and as required under the DPL.